jan-nie/dhbw-framgang/sad/SoftwareArchitectureDocument.md

 ## 4. Use-Case View
-[This section lists use cases or scenarios from the use-case model if they represent some significant, central functionality of the final system, or if they have a large architectural coverage—they exercise many architectural elements or if they stress or illustrate a specific, delicate point of the architecture.]
+This section lists use cases or scenarios from the use case model with central functionality of the overall system.

 ### 4.1 Use-Case Realizations
 - Use Case: [inventory management](../use_cases/uc1_inventory_management.md)